srohit0/DataScienceGraphAlgorithms/README.md

 This repo covers basic graph algorithms for directed and undirected graphs with/without weights on edges.
 Graph description is read from a file with ascii format.

 Base graph data structure is targeted for **sparse graphs** efficiency.
 For example, it maintains adjancy list and pointrs.
-Here are big O time and space complexities.
+Here are big-O time and space complexities.

 |                 |    RAM    | node-add | edge-add | node-remove | edge-remove |   query   |